-Below is the ongoing dialogue with the WA State Board of Health, beginning with the most recent.
+Below is the dialogue with the WA State Board of Health regarding our petition to convene a committee, beginning with the most recent.
+Scroll to the bottom to read the petition.

 In the short sub-committee meeting, the staff repeated to the two Board members present what they’d written on August 26, that the Board has authority under RCW 43.20.050 to make recommendations to the Secretary of Health and has utilized technical advisory committees to do so.
 They said staff will present our request to convene a committee to the Board for consideration at their October 13 meeting.